 - There exists both an embedded query interface (Sec.
-2.4) and a fast-path interface (Sec.
-2.8) from C to Amos II.
+2.1.4) and a fast-path interface (Sec.
+2.1.8) from C to Amos II.
 The fast-path interface is up two orders of magnitude faster. - There is a tight connection between an application and Amos II where Amos II is linked to the application program.
-A C library, amos2.dll (Windows), is provided for this.
-Static linking is used in Unix. - In order to call Amos II from C a driver program (Sec.
-2.1) is needed.
+A C library, amos2.lib (Borland C++) or amoslib.lib (MicroSoft C++), is provided for this.
+There is also a DLL, amos2.dll which is currently used only by Borland C++.
+Static linking is used for MicroSoft C++ and Unix. - In order to call Amos II from C a driver program (Sec.
+2.1.1) is needed.
 It is a C main program that sets up the Amos II environment and then calls the Amos II system.
 Fatal errors raised in Amos II should be trapped by the driver program. - Data is passed between the application and Amos II using some special C data structures called handles.